Corporate Governance

 Policy for Constructive Dialogue with Shareholders

-Based on the policy described above in the section for Principle 5.1 Policy for Constructive Dialogue with Shareholders, the Company actively provides opportunities for dialogue and information provision with shareholders and investors by engaging in dialogue throughout the year mainly with major institutional investors (Active and Passive), as described in III.2 "IR Activities" of this report.
-The IR Promotion Division, which is in charge of IR, the Corporate Governance Center, which is in charge of SR, the Executive Officer in charge of these two divisions, the sustainability division and the human resource management division engage in dialogue with shareholders and investors according to themes.
+Canon Inc. actively provides opportunities for dialogue and information provision throughout the year.
+IR, SR, the Director that heads both divisions, the sustainability division, the human resource management division etc. engage in dialogue according to the subject.
 The dialogue covers a wide range of topics, including business performance and business policies, governance, and sustainability, depending on the time of year and the wishes of investors.
-The Company increased opportunities to meet with institutional investors, particularly in Japan, to strengthen its shareholders relation, and made efforts to explain the Company's views on its governance and executive structure in a more thorough manner than before, as well as to listened closely to expectations and opinions of investors regarding the Company, as well as their views on the exercise of voting rights, and engaged in a frank exchange of views.
-The Company also conducts direct dialogues with investors at the management level, and last year the CFO and outside directors held individual meetings.
-The issues pointed out through dialogues are shared with each director and used as a reference for management discussions at the Company in an effort to further enhance corporate value.
+Canon Inc. increased opportunities to meet with institutional investors, particularly in Japan, to strengthen its shareholders relation, and made efforts to explain Canon Inc.'s views on its governance and executive structure in a more thorough manner than before, as well as to listened closely to expectations and opinions of investors regarding Canon Inc., as well as their views on the exercise of voting rights, and engaged in a frank exchange of views.
+The Company also conducts direct dialogues with investors at the management level, and last year the CFO and Outside Directors held individual meetings.
+The issues pointed out through dialogues are shared with each Director and used as a reference for management discussions at Canon Inc. in an effort to further enhance corporate value.